Angelo942/libdebug/README.md

-# libdebug
+# libdebug_legacy
 libdebug is a python library to automate the debugging of a binary executable.

-This is a copy of the legacy version of libdebug.
+This is a copy of the legacy version of [libdebug](https://github.com/libdebug/libdebug).
 The main feature for which this repo still preserved is because it allows access to low level commands needed to emulate ptrace in [GDB+](https://github.com/Angelo942/gdb_plus).

 ## Install
 ```bash